 Remember those notes we took down about your original site?
 This is when they come in handy.

 Use your notes to compare your staging site with your original site.
-The better notes you take, the more likely you are to catch anything missing in your staging site.
+The better notes you take, the more likely you will catch anything that needs to be added to your staging site.

 5. Customize your WordPress theme before uploading it.

 It’s best practice to customize your new theme before uploading it.
-That way, you can double-check that all site elements are there and working as expected.
-If you upload prior to customization, visitors might be confused as to why the site keeps changing every time they refresh the page.
+That way, you can double-check that all site elements work as expected.
+If you upload before customization, visitors might be confused about why the site changes every time they refresh the page.

 6. Replace any missing elements and fix any broken ones.

 If you do notice something is missing or broken, be sure to correct it before going live.
-After all, you don’t want any broken links in your content or have site features that just don’t work.
-Not only can this damage user experience, but it can also affect your ranking on search engines as well.
+After all, you don’t want any broken links in your content or have site features that don’t work.
+Not only can this damage user experience, but it can also affect your ranking on search engines.

 How to Change Your WordPress Theme Without Going Live